keaton1605/ECS189L/PeerReview/PeerReview-Exercise1.md

 * [inconsistent newline](https://github.com/ensemble-ai/exercise1-commandpattern-Aligulac/blob/20fdb5e856ac04dd7a5462978516128b51f01dab/Captain/Assets/Scripts/MoveCharacter.cs#L48) - The newlines in this function (MoveCharacterJump) are not necessarily wrong, but they are not consistent with the spacing in the other two functions in this class.

-* [another inconsistent newline](https://github.com/ensemble-ai/exercise1-commandpattern-Aligulac/blob/20fdb5e856ac04dd7a5462978516128b51f01dab/Captain/Assets/Scripts/FastWorkerPirateCommand.cs#L36) - This also occurs in the worker pirate commands here.
+* [another inconsistent newline](https://github.com/ensemble-ai/exercise1-commandpattern-Aligulac/blob/20fdb5e856ac04dd7a5462978516128b51f01dab/Captain/Assets/Scripts/FastWorkerPirateCommand.cs#L36) - This inconsisten newline also occurs in the worker pirate commands here.

 * [inconsistent spacing](https://github.com/ensemble-ai/exercise1-commandpattern-Aligulac/blob/20fdb5e856ac04dd7a5462978516128b51f01dab/Captain/Assets/Scripts/SlowWorkerPirateCommand.cs#L40) - The spacing between the if and () is different from the other Command functions.
 Again, this is not wrong, just different from the other template Commands.